 Recommendations:

-- Adequately fund sources, like the Alabama Housing Trust Fund, to increase the amount of quality and affordable housing options for low-income and working-class Alabama families.
+- Appropriate funding to Alabama Housing Trust Fund or similar state or local programs to increase the amount of quality and affordable housing options for low-income and working-class Alabama families.

-- Reinforce the dignity of Alabamians by using the millions of dollars received from the U.S. Department of Housing and Urban Development (HUD) to ensure easy access to rapid-response, temporary housing and wrap-around services — including substance abuse and mental health treatment — for Alabamians experiencing temporary homelessness.
+- Reinforce the dignity of Alabamians by using the millions of dollars received from the U.S. Department of Housing and Urban Development (HUD) to ensure rapid-response, temporary housing and wrap-around services — including substance abuse and mental health treatment — are easily accessible to Alabamians experiencing temporary homelessness.

 Eliminating Poverty and Economic Inequality

-In recent years, we witnessed activists and politicians who advanced racist strategies to attack crucial anti-discrimination policies in K-12 and higher education settings.
-Our children deserve a truthful education about race and racism in this country.
-Attempts to quash these conversations are attacks on democracy, justice and community.
-Furthermore, they limit our ability, as a society, to deal frankly with our past or future.
+In recent years, we witnessed certain activists and politicians advance racist strategies and attack anti-discrimination policies in K-12 and higher education settings.
+Public libraries are being forced to remove material from their shelves.
+It is by no accident that we are witnessing this attack after several years of racial reckoning.
+Our children deserve an honest education about race and racism in this country.
+Attempts to quash these conversations are attacks on democracy, justice and community, and they don’t allow us to deal frankly with our past or future.
 Students must learn the full picture of U.S. history, especially when it does not live up to our shared values.
-The U.S. is founded on ideals of liberty, freedom and equality, but built on slavery, exploitation and exclusion.
-Lesson plans and policies that suppress honest and vulnerable discussions and analysis of this history are harmful and fail to provide a path toward equity and mutual respect.
+We must acknowledge that while our country was founded on the ideals of liberty, freedom and equality, it was, simultaneously, being built on slavery, exploitation and exclusion.

-In addition to efforts to erase Black history from schools and to eliminate diversity and inclusion programs, a number of harmful polices that target the health and well-being of LGBTQ+ youth in Alabama have been put forward.
-These include bills that prevent children from openly expressing themselves at school, playing on sports teams with their peers, or using the restroom in which they feel safe.
-As a result, LGBTQ+ kids and their families are forced to navigate ongoing and unacceptable obstacles to their educational futures and well-being.
+In addition to efforts to erase Black history from schools and libraries, we have also seen harmful polices that target the health and well-being of LGBTQ+ youth in Alabama.
+Over the past four years, the Alabama Legislature has passed multiple bills aimed at forcing children to assimilate into identities deemed acceptable by the super-majority.
+Laws that prevent children from openly expressing themselves at school, playing on sports teams with their peers, or using the restroom in which they feel safe creates an environment where LGBTQ+ kids and their families are faced with difficult decisions about their educational futures and well-being.

 Recommendations:

 - Reject the politicization of education.
-Instead, embrace the importance of teaching students to critically examine the history of slavery and racial discrimination, and value the cultures and diversity of the United States.
+Instead, embrace the importance of encouraging students and youth to learn about Black history and the diversity of the United States, including an honest account of its histories, races, and cultures.

 - Support the dignity of LGBTQ+ individuals, particularly youth.
-Reject policies that further harm children by censoring their personal expression, denying them access to educational materials, or putting them at greater risk of bullying or self-harm.
+Reject any policies that further harm children by censoring their personal expression, denying them access to educational materials, or otherwise put them at greater risk of bullying or self-harm.

 - Retain the independence of local libraries as safe havens within their communities.